Slopes of eigencurves over boundary disks: Introduction

 \begin{thm} Keep the notation as in Theorem~\ref{T:theorem B}.
 Fix $r \in \{0,1, \dots, \frac{p-3}{2}\}$.
 Let $\NP_r(i)$ and $\HP_r(i)$ denote the Newton polygon and Hodge polygon functions for the $U_p$-action on $S_2(\Gamma_0(p^mN); \psi \omega^{-2r})^{\ell \new}$.
 Suppose that $(s_0, \NP_r(s_0))$ is a vertex of the Newton polygon $\NP_r$ and suppose that

 Then for any $s = 0,1, \dots, s_0$, the following subsequence

-is independent of the positive integer $k$ whenever it is congruent to $2r+1$ modulo $p-1$ (whenever it makes sense) and it forms an arithmetic progression with common difference $\frac{p-1}{2}$. \end{thm}
+is independent of the positive integer $k$ whenever $k \equiv 2r+1 \bmod{p-1}$ (and whenever it makes sense) and it forms an arithmetic progression with common difference $\frac{p-1}{2}$. \end{thm}

 This is proved in Corollary~\ref{C:precise NP computation}. \emph{Note that the common difference for the arithmetic progression is $\frac{p-1}{2}$ but not $1$}.
 This is due to the periodic appearance of the powers of Teichm\"uller characters in \eqref{E:overconvergent = classical}.
-In fact, this (larger) common difference agrees with the computation of Kilford \cite{kilford} and Kilford-McMurdy \cite{kilford-mcmurdy} in the case $m=2$, where the common difference is $2$ when $p=5$ and is $\frac 32$ (which can be further separated into two arithmetic progressions with common difference $3$) when $p=7$.\footnote{We believe that the assumption $m \geq 4$ is technical; Theorem~\ref{T:theorem B} should hold for $m=2$ or $3$ if one can overcome all technical difficulties.}
+In fact, this (larger) common difference agrees with the computation of Kilford \cite{kilford} and Kilford--McMurdy \cite{kilford-mcmurdy} in the case $m=2$, where the common difference is $2$ when $p=5$ and is $\frac 32$ (which can be further separated into two arithmetic progressions with common difference $3$) when $p=7$.

 The power of Theorem~\ref{T:theorem C} is limited by how close the Hodge polygon is to the Newton polygon.
 In particular, as $N$ and $m$ get bigger, the gap between the Newton and Hodge polygons will be inevitably widened, and hence $s_0$ is relatively small compared to $t$.